nasa/nos3/docs/wiki/Scenario_Patching.md

  * Confirm the behavior of the RTS
  * `make stop`

-Now that we have tested the new changes to an RTS on NOS3, using it as a simulated FlatSat, we can simulate uploading this new file to a spacecraft on orbit.
+Now that we have tested the new changes to an RTS on NOS3, using it as a simulated FlatSat, we can use COSMOS to simulate uploading this new file to a spacecraft on orbit.

 ### Patching an RTS

+First make sure the compiled RTS file is saved somewhere on your computer so you can upload it later:
+ * `cp ./fsw/build/exe/cpu1/cf/sc_rts006.tbl /tmp/nos3/sc_rts006.tbl` (or any path that is not in Git for the temporary storage location)

 Next, we will want to actually send the changed file up to the spacecraft.
-First, however, we have ensure that the simulation does not launch with the new file, which we can do via the command
+We have to first ensure that the simulation does not launch with the new file, which we can do via the command
  * `make clean`
  * `git reset --hard --recurse-submodules`
-Before doing these, save the RTS006 file somewhere else on your VM so that you can access it to upload in the next step.

 Now, run `make && make launch` and confirm the old RTS006 is active (i.e., no NOOP commands from the sample app).
 This is where you would start if you were doing the upload on a real spacecraft, after testing the change (as above) on NOS3 and/or a FlatSat.